FindArticles FindArticles

 SHARE

-Android 16 is now the baseline for the 2025 Android platform, and Google’s priorities are clear: smarter notifications, tougher security, better media and camera plumbing, and meaningful quality‑of‑life upgrades for large screens and accessibility.
-Below is a concise, confirmed rundown of what’s actually in the platform (not future QPRs or OEM skins), with context on why it matters.
+Android 16 sets the baseline for the 2025 Android platform, and Google’s priorities are plain: smarter notifications, stronger security, better media and camera plumbing, and meaningful quality‑of‑life enhancements for large screens and accessibility.
+Here’s a slick, confirmed rundown of what actually is in the platform (not future QPRs or OEM skins), with some context on why it’s important.

 Table of Contents